Athul-Kesav/MyTODOapp/README.md

   - User Page ( Add new Task, Set a Task as Done, Delete A Task from the done section )

 ### ISSUES 🤞

 - Not Completely responsive yet
 - To-Do creations and updations are not instant ( maybe have to set up a virtual memory before updating the database )
 - The page transitions are not smooth.
+- If the login fails then, the error message is shown in the console, the alert is not working for some reason.